 Hey, I'm Amanda

 Amanda Montell is a writer, language scholar, and podcast host from Baltimore.
-She is the author of two critically acclaimed books: Cultish: The Language of Fanaticism, about the language of "cults" from Scientology to SoulCycle (forthcoming from HarperCollins, June 2021), and Wordslut: A Feminist Guide to Taking Back the English Language (HarperCollins, 2019).
-Amanda's books have earned praise from the New York Times, The Atlantic, Time Magazine, Harper's Bazaar, Kirkus Reviews, and Publisher's Weekly, among others, and Amanda is currently developing Wordslut for television with FX Studios, serving as creator, writer, and executive producer.
-Amanda is also the creator and co-host of the comedy-cult podcast, Sounds Like a Cult.
+She is the author of two critically acclaimed books: Cultish: The Language of Fanaticism, an indie bestseller about the language of "cults" from Scientology to SoulCycle (HarperCollins, 2021), and Wordslut: A Feminist Guide to Taking Back the English Language (HarperCollins, 2019).
+Amanda's books have earned praise from The New York Times, The Washington Post, The Atlantic, Time Magazine, Harper's Bazaar, and Kirkus Reviews, among others, and Amanda is currently developing Wordslut for television with FX Studios, serving as creator, writer, and executive producer.
+Amanda is also the creator and co-host of the comedy-cult podcast, Sounds Like A Cult.

-As a reporter and essayist, Amanda's writing has been featured in Marie Claire, Cosmopolitan, Refinery29, Glamour, Nylon, Bustle, The Rumpus, Byrdie, and Who What Wear, where she formerly served as the Features & Beauty Editor.
+As a reporter and essayist, Amanda's writing has been featured in Marie Claire, Cosmopolitan, Teen Vogue, Refinery29, DAME Magazine, The Rumpus, and Who What Wear, where she formerly served as the Features & Beauty Editor.
 She holds a degree in linguistics from NYU and lives in Los Angeles with her partner, plants, and pets.
 Find her on Instagram @amanda_montell.

 Check Out My Work